chris-steenkamp/aoc2024/README.md

 - **Higher-Order Functions**: Using functions like `map`, `reduce`, and `filter` for data transformation
 - **Pipeline Operator**: Chaining operations with the `|>` operator for cleaner code
 - **Recursion**: Solving problems through recursive function calls instead of loops
+- **Memoization**: Implementing memoization using Agents to help optimize recursive calculations

 ## 🌠 Running Tests